 1- Toyota Corolla Hybrid

-Toyota has given its fair sized five entryway hatchback and bequest a considerable improving –
+Toyota models have given its fair-sized five entryway hatchback and bequest a considerable improvement –

-to such an extent that it’s uncovered the most prevalent identification on the planet to join to its bootlid.
+to such an extent that it’s uncovered the most prevalent identification on the planet to join its boot lid.

 So goodbye Toyota Auris – and hi (once more) Toyota Corolla.

 It’s another in the organization’s developing band of self-charging crossovers that you’ll never need to connect;